 For more than 30 years, a generous menu, convenient location, and speedy service has made this spot not only a Thai standby but also a reliable pre-theater favorite.
 There are rice noodles and coconut-y curries aplenty, but the real stars take center stage on the menu section specifically dubbed “authentic.”
 Try the spicy, coconut milk-free jungle curry, hot and sour lemongrass noodle soup, and a bright and fresh papaya salad.

 63 Stuart St., Boston, 617-338-5600, montienthaiboston.com.

-Head to Boston’s pioneering Asian gastropub (and Chinatown’s first hipster haunt) for smoked pork bao, salt and pepper calamari, kimchi fried rice, and fun energy.
-Reservations are strongly encouraged to ensure the timing works out, but note that owner Brian Moy—a second-generation neighborhood restaurateur—has expanded with family-style Chinese restaurant and a hyper-modern noodle shop, two other great options nearby.
+Head to Boston’s pioneering Asian gastropub (and Chinatown’s first hipster haunt) for kicky cocktails served with smoked pork bao, salt and pepper calamari, kimchi fried rice, and fun energy.
+Reservations are strongly encouraged to ensure the timing works out, but frankly, the Best of Boston winning poutine, a nontraditional take referred to as Shadowless Fries, is a showstopper all on its own.

 9A Tyler St., Boston, 617-423-7888, shojoboston.com.